ministryofjustice/analytics-platform-control-panel/doc/running.md

 In order to use `direnv` for managing your environment variables, you should make sure it is [configured for you shell](https://direnv.net/docs/hook.html).
-You'll be able to get a copy of folks `.envrc` file from colleagues.
+You'll be able to get a copy of folks `.envrc` file.

 ## Local Environment

 ### <a name="env"></a>Environment variables

-The simplest solution is to ask for a copy of a working `.env` or `.envrc` file from one of the other developers with the environment variables set for development.
+The simplest solution is to download the copy of the working `.env` or `.envrc` file from LastPass (Ask the Delivery Manage to apply it if you cannot access the file).
+Check each value whether it is relevant to your local env.

 If this isn't immediately possible and at a minimum, you need to set the following environment variables: